davidsneighbour/kollitsch.dev/content/components/hugo-internals/index.md

 ---
 title: Internals
 linkTitle: hugo-internals
-description: "This module attempts to replace internal templates used by Hugo with custom ones and other modules and plugins that add identical features more sophisticated or up-to-date.
+description: This module attempts to replace internal templates used by Hugo with custom ones and other modules and plugins that add identical features more sophisticated or up-to-date.
 Internal templates of Hugo are highly opiniated, often out of time and not suitable for use in the production environment of a website.
-The layouts in this repo and it's modules replace them with our own better setup."
+The layouts in this repo and it's modules replace them with our own better setup.
 date: 2022-07-31T20:50:06+07:00
 publishDate: 2022-07-31T20:50:06+07:00
-lastmod: 2022-08-03T22:38:55+07:00
+lastmod: 2023-05-09T19:15:43+07:00
 resources:
   - src: header-card.png
 categories:
   - components
 tags:
   - gohugo
   - component
   - seo
 component:
   slug: hugo-internals
   host: github.com